Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Results and Discussion

-The inclusion of gaze angle (GA) further improves intention estimation (mean of 90.42\%) by significantly reducing the number of false positives for when a user becomes distracted and looks away, but also slightly increases the number of false negatives when the gaze estimation is noisy and strays far from the actual gaze.
-The addition of gaze speed (GS), on average, provides minor improvements (mean of 90.77\%) to accuracy.
-Finally, there is minimal difference when hand speeds (HS) are included (mean of 90.67\%).
+The inclusion of gaze angle (GA) further improves intention estimation (mean F1 of 82.43\%) by significantly reducing the number of false positives for when a user becomes distracted and looks away, but also slightly increases the number of false negatives when the gaze estimation is noisy and strays far from the actual gaze.
+The addition of gaze speed (GS), on average, provides minor improvements to the F1-score (mean F1 of 83.31\%).
+Finally, there is minimal difference when hand speeds (HS) are included (mean F1 of 82.84\%).
 While HS may be useful in determining intention in dynamic cases, it is perhaps not as useful for relative motion in kinesthetic manipulation cases as intentional contact with the robot will be redundant with hand distance information.
 It may be perhaps useful only in fringe cases where the body is in contact with the robot and the hands are still in motion to confirm that it is in fact not a hand contact.
+When looking at the performance of specific models, kNN-11 generally outperforms the other models.